 You’ll need to determine which grant you want to pursue and then write a grant proposal.
 Follow these three steps to apply for a business grant:

-Max Freedman contributed to the writing and research in this article.
+Sean Peek and Max Freedman contributed to this article.